|

 of these findings to panspermia.

-A summary of these peculiar findings appears also in the January 1, 2011,
+A summary of these kinds of peculiar findings appears also in the January 1, 2011,

 Jef Akst observes,